MattsPoche/Bamazon/README.md

 # BAMAZON

 * This is a simple project to practice connecting to and quering a mySQL database in a node.js environment.
+* I provided a Schema.sql file to build the database I used for this project

 ## Example Output